Cinema of Sri Lanka: Artistic boom (1964–1970)

 The success of Gamperaliya changed the course of Sri Lankan cinema significantly.
 Following its release, many films attempted to adapt the realistic style of the film and took up location shooting previously shunned.

 Seneviratne again emerged in this period with a script about village life titled Parasathu Mal.
-This time he had the support of the wealthy producer Chitra Balasooriya who would not fall prey to financial difficulties encountered by Amaratunga.
-Balasooriya was deeply interested in creating an artistic film in the vein of Gamperaliya and enlisted Lester's wife Sumithra Peries as technical director and gave the budding actor Gamini Fonseka a chance to direct.
+This time he had the support of the wealthy producer Chithra Balasuriya who would not fall prey to financial difficulties encountered by Amaratunga.
+Balasuriya was deeply interested in creating an artistic film in the vein of Gamperaliya and enlisted Lester's wife Sumithra Peries as technical director and gave the budding actor Gamini Fonseka a chance to direct.
 Fonseka had served in a similar capacity on Rekawa.
 Also among the crew was cameraman Sumitta Amarsinghe who had trained with the GFU and was adept at outdoor shooting.
 The film would be a critical and popular success.

 Serendib Productions responded to the artistic mood in the air in 1965 with Saravita starring a comedic actor, Joe Abeywickrema, for the first time in Sri Lankan cinema.
 It dealt with slum life and the criminal element within it and was awarded most of the national awards that year for film.
 Titus Thotawatte who had broken away from Lester James Peries after Sandesaya directed Chandiya the same year avoiding overt crudities prevalent in the action genre made within the country.

 G. D. L. Perera with his Kala Pela Society headed in a radically different way in this period dealing with rural life with his first film "Sama".

 Siri Gunasinghe's Sath Samudura released in 1966 was the biggest critical success in the wake of Gamperaliya.
 The film was praised for its realistic portrayal of a fishing community and acting from a cast that included Denawaka Hamine, Edmund Wijesinghe and Cyril Wickremage.
 Also drawing acclaim were Gunasinghe's novel film techniques such as his extensive use of close-ups.
 Working close with Gunasinghe on the script and the direction was Vasantha Obeysekera.
 The editing and photography was handled by D. B. Nihalsinghe.
 Both would go on to be major filmmakers on their own.